 10. Lightning (1988)

 A sci-fi book with some perplexing twists and turns.
 Lightning is one of the most famous by Dean Koontz.

 A young Laura was born and lived in strange circumstances.
 Every time disaster is about to strike, and a mysterious stranger saves her.
 The stranger always seems to know just when to appear.
 As the guardian’s shocking identity reveals itself, the book explores even more interesting subjects and ideas.

-If you’re looking for fast action, suspenseful mystery, and well-developed characters, this book will keep your eyes glued to its pages as you hang on every word.
+If you’re looking for fast action, suspenseful mystery, and well-developed characters, this book will keep your eyes glued to its pages as you hang on to every word.
 This striking tale that expands its scope beyond time and space will hit you with more power than a bolt of actual lightning.